JSun950313/visual-pushing-grasping_CoppeliaSim_440/README.md

 # Visual Pushing and Grasping Toolbox

+This repository is the modified version of  https://github.com/andyzeng/visual-pushing-grasping, which can be run successfully on the latest version of [CoppeliaSim V4.4.0 rev0](https://www.coppeliarobotics.com/).

 Visual Pushing and Grasping (VPG) is a method for training robotic agents to learn how to plan complementary pushing and grasping actions for manipulation (*e.g.* for unstructured pick-and-place applications).
 VPG operates directly on visual observations (RGB-D images), learns from trial and error, trains quickly, and generalizes to new objects and scenarios.

 <img src="images/teaser.jpg" height=223px align="left"/>